Harish5nu/OSINT-/README.md

 # 🔍 Reverse Image Search – OSINT Toolkit #
 ## 📖 Overview ##
 This repository provides a quick reference guide to some of the most powerful and commonly used tools for Reverse Image Search in the field of Open Source Intelligence (OSINT).
-Reverse image search is crucial in identifying the origin of images, verifying profiles, tracking fake identities, and much more in cyber investigations.
+Reverse image search is crucial in identifying the origin of images, verifying profiles, tracking fake identities, and much more in Cyber investigations.

 ## 📌 Contents ##
-✅ List of reverse image search tools
+✅ List of reverse image search tools.

-🌐 Links to official websites and tools
+🌐 Links to official websites and tools.

-🧠 Feature comparison for use in OSINT investigations
+🧠 Feature comparison for use in OSINT investigations.

 ## 🛠️ Popular Reverse Image Search Tools ##
 Tool	Link	Features